-The Applicant is proposing to provide 15 off-street parking spaces at the site which meets the required number of spaces in the SZO.
-However, the Applicant is proposing two sets of tandem parking spaces and four compact parking spaces in the interior parking area.
-Therefore, the Applicant is applying for a Special Permit under §9.13.b to modify parking and loading standards to allow for these four tandem parking spaces and the four compact spaces.
+The Applicant is proposing to provide 13 off-street parking spaces at the site which meets the required number of spaces in the SZO.
+However, the Applicant is proposing a set of tandem parking spaces and two compact parking spaces in the interior parking area.
+Therefore, the Applicant is applying for a Special

+Permit under §9.13.b to modify parking and loading standards to allow for these tandem parking spaces and the two compact spaces.

 - 4. Surrounding Neighborhood: The project site is located within an RB District.
 The surrounding area is comprised of a mixture of single-, two-, and three-family homes, with a few multi-family dwellings as well, between 21⁄2 and 3 stories.
-The project site is approximately 1,400 feet from Teele Square and 2,300 feet from the Davis Square Red Line stop. - 5.
-Impacts of Proposal: The largest impact of the proposal would be the increase in the number of dwelling units at the site.
-Currently there is only one dwelling unit on-site and this would increase by eight dwelling units as a result of the proposal, which would include one affordable unit.
-As-of-right, five dwelling units could be developed at the site with two units being constructed on the Cameron Avenue property and two additional units (for a total of three units) on the Elmwood Street property.

-The extensive alterations to the existing cement block structure would still maintain the existing setbacks at the property and no dimensional changes are being proposed in the area where the single-family dwelling is located.
-The proposed changes to the cement block structure along Cameron Avenue and Elmwood Street will help to create a more interactive streetscape through the addition of window openings and balconies.
-The size and massing of the proposed new structures matches those in the surrounding neighborhood and the proposed step backs on buildings and location of the balconies respects the privacy of the immediate abutters to the project.
-The new construction at the property will bring the buildings up to 3 stories in height, 35 feet at their tallest point, which is consistent with the structures in the surrounding neighborhood.
+The project site is approximately 1,400 feet from Teele Square and 2,300 feet from the Davis Square Red Line stop. - Impacts of Proposal: The largest impact of the proposal would be the increase in the number of dwelling units at the site.
+Currently there is only one dwelling unit on-site and this would increase by seven dwelling units as a result of the proposal, which would include one affordable unit.
+The extensive alterations to the existing cement block structure would still maintain the existing setbacks at the property, with the exception of the façade along Elmwood Street which will be slightly recessed, and only minimal dimensional changes are being proposed in the area where the existing single-family dwelling is located.
+The proposed changes to the cement block structure along Cameron Avenue and Elmwood Street will help to create a more interactive streetscape through the addition of new structures whose entrances open directly out onto the sidewalk as well as new window openings and balconies.
+The size and massing of the proposed new structures matches those in the surrounding neighborhood and the proposed step backs on buildings and locations of the roof decks respects the privacy of the immediate abutters to the project.
+The new construction at the property will bring the buildings up to 3 stories in height, 37 feet at their tallest point, which is consistent with the structures in the surrounding neighborhood.
 Therefore, there are no anticipated negative impacts from the dimensional aspects of the proposal.
 Additionally, the proposed entirely residential use would be an upgrade to the neighborhood from the most recent previous use at the property which was a business making and distributing educational materials (a light industrial use).